shxpark/Hackathon2018/README.md

 ### Instructions

 If you don't have a [GitHub](https://github.com) account, please create one.
+You will also need [Git](https://git-scm.com/downloads) installed on your machine.

+> If you feel more comfortable with GUI interfaces, feel free to use [GitHub's Desktop](https://desktop.github.com) application.

 Go to: `https://github.com/HackingDiversity/Hackathon2018` and click "Fork" in the top right.
 This will fork the repository to your own account.